 Instructions

-- Mix the flour, baking powder and salt together thoroughly and set aside.
+- Whisk the flour, baking powder and salt together and set aside.

-- In a last mixing bowl, beat the butter until creamy.
-Add both sugar and beat for another 2 minutes, then add the eggs and vanilla and beat just until mixed – don’t go crazy trying to make the batter smooth.
-You want everything to be mixed, but not it doesn’t need to be absolutely smooth.
+- In a large mixing bowl, using an electric mixer, beat the butter until creamy (about 2 minutes).
+Add both sugars and beat for another for 2 minutes, then add the eggs and vanilla and beat until blended.
+For lighter cookies, you can beat until fluffy.

 - By hand or with lowest speed of mixer, add the flour mixture to the butter mixture and stir just until blended.
 Stir in all of the chips and the pecans.

-- Arranging the cold cookie dough balls on baking sheets and let come to room temperature as the oven preheats.
-Bake one sheet at a time on center rack for 15 minutes or until cookies are nicely browned.
+- Bake one sheet at a time on center rack for 12- 15 minutes or until cookies are nicely browned.
 Let cool on cooking sheet for 5 minutes, then transfer to a wire rack to finish cooling.
 Alternatively, you can bake two sheets at a time using the middle and lower rack, but alternate about halfway through so that the cookies bake evenly.

 I'm partial to the Ghirardelli 60% chips.
 I tried the Guittard and in a taste test like the Ghir. better.
 I think it's probably just because I've become so accustomed to them that I just prefer the taste.
 I don't buy ss hardly either and funny--I really don't like white chips either, especially when they are just vanilla chips and not real white chocolate.
 Good to know about all your preferences.